FDHoho007/ldap-sync/new/README.md

 **Configuration Options**:
 In the `github` configuration section you need to provide an `api_token` that has write access to the members of your GitHub organizations.
+It is recommended to create a new GitHub account for this to not bind this token to an active user.
+You do need to provide a `bot_user_login`.
+This username will be ignored during sync and should therefore be the username or your new account.
 The GitHub username of a user will be read out of a messenger attribute.
 A user can have multiple messenger attributes with their value being the messenger name followed by a colon and the actual username.
 Example given: messenger: "GitHub:FDHoho007" The messenger must be spelled exactly `GitHub`.
 The name of this messenger attribute is defined in the `messenger_attr`.